aptdnfapt/tmuxai/docs/TmuxAI_User_Guide.md

 ### Context Management (Squashing)

 As you work with TmuxAI, your conversation history grows.
-To manage token usage, TmuxAI implements "squashing":
+To manage token usage and prevent context limits from being reached, TmuxAI uses two primary techniques:

+#### Efficient Context Tracking
+TmuxAI employs a sophisticated context tracking system.
+After the first message, it only sends content from panes or files that have been updated.
+This dramatically reduces the number of tokens sent with each message, saving costs and allowing for longer, more coherent conversations without losing important details from your terminal.

+#### Squashing
+When the conversation history still grows too large despite the efficient context tracking, TmuxAI uses "squashing" as a secondary mechanism.
+This process summarizes older parts of the conversation to free up space for new messages, ensuring the interaction can continue.

 - Check your current context utilization with `/info`
 - Manually trigger squashing with `/squash`